 The seventh pastor was Rev. Derrick Wright.
 Rev. Wright served from 2002-2005.
 Under his leadership souls were saved and the church blossomed.

 Rev. Harold Dangerfield was the eighth pastor.
 He served from 2005-2009.
 Rev. Dangerfield brought spiritual heights and intensive prayers.

 The Rev. Jerimiah Booker came to The Park in 2009 as the ninth pastor.
 Dr. Booker brought strong administration and pastoral care to the church.

-As The Park celebrates its 60th birthday – the future is bright!
+As The Park marches toward its 65th birthday – the future is bright!